 Depending on where you live, your community could be at risk for a wide range of crises.
-If you want your church to be a valuable resource and refuge in times of need, here are five things you can to prepare for disaster response:
+If you want your church to be a valuable resource and refuge in times of need, here are six things you can do to prepare for disaster response:

 When it comes to disaster relief, the last thing you want to do is reinvent the wheel or develop your own response strategy in a bubble.
 You want to maximize the impact of your church, which means supporting the response systems that are already in place.

 Police, fire departments, and other local organizations are already well aware of what disasters could befall your community and how to prepare for them.
 Your neighborhood may have well-known seasonal battles with wildfires or floods, but your geography could pose other not-so-obvious hazards.
 These departments can show your church what disaster response looks like in your area.

 During a crisis, lack of information (or misinformation) can increase the damage inflicted on your community.
 When you talk to your local authorities, find out what an ideal evacuation looks like.
 Where should people go?
 How should they get there?
 These routes will vary depending on the location of the disaster, but if your church staff knows the evacuation routes in advance, it can be one of the most helpful ways you can respond to disaster.

 You don’t have to announce disaster evacuation routes from the pulpit each weekend, but in times of disaster, your church should be poised to spread the word.

 Your church isn’t trying to replace the fire department.
 But once you know what disasters you’re at risk for, you can stock up on some basic supplies to help out.
 You should always have first aid equipment, but depending on your level of risk for natural disasters, you may want more.